MarlinFirmware/MarlinDocumentation/_basics/install.md

 - [Install Marlin with Arduino IDE](install_arduino.html) : To install Marlin 1.1 or Marlin 2.0 on AVR boards.
 - [Install Marlin with PlatformIO](install_platformio.html) : To auto-install Marlin 1.1 or Marlin 2.0 on _any_ board, including AVR.
 - [Install Marlin on Re-ARM](install_rearm.html) : To manually install Marlin 2.0 using Re-Arm as the example.

+### Troubleshooting

+Troubleshooting a complex piece of software with a minimal interface can sometimes be challenging, even for the most experienced 3D printing enthusiast.
+Please use our [Troubleshooting Guide](troubleshooting.html) for workthroughs of the most common problems.